alihashmiii/curvatureMeasure/README.md

 # curvatureMeasure
-`curvatureMeasure.m` is a Mathematica script for calculating curvature along the boundary of an image object
+`curvatureMeasure.m` is a Mathematica script for calculating curvature along the boundary of an image object.
+Note: sensitive to boundary discretization and the bin selected for circle fits.

 #### image